This section looks at appealing a Home Office refusal at the First-tier Tribunal.

 - “Have you been served with a deportation decision?”.
-This is referring to deportation after a criminal sentence, not just “removal” (which there are questions about prior to this question).
+This is referring to deportation after a criminal sentence, not just “removal” (which there are questions about before this question).

 - Grounds of your appeal – the form asks you to explain why your removal from the UK would breach the UK’s obligations under the Refugee Convention; and the UK’s obligations in relation to persons eligible for a grant of humanitarian protection.
 If you would be at risk of specific, individual persecution and serious harm that affects people more broadly, you can fill in both sections.

 - If you have made an application for leave to remain on human rights grounds, or have made an asylum/protection claim and you also have human rights grounds to stay in the UK, you need to fill in the section on “Human Rights Decision”.

 - There are boxes relating to “Revocation of Protection Status Decision”.
-You only need to fill these in if the decision you are appealing is the Home Office revoking (taking away) Refugee Status or Humanitarian Protection that they have previously given you.
+You only need to fill these in if the decision you are appealing is the Home Office revoking Refugee Status or Humanitarian Protection that they have previously given you.

 - “New matters” – the form so far has been asking you to give your reasons why you disagree with the Home Office decision on the application you made.
 New reasons why you should be given the right to remain in the UK may have arisen since you made that application.
 You should explain these in the “new matters” section.
 This should be information you have already notified the Home Office of, as there is an “ongoing duty to inform the Secretary of State as soon as reasonably practicable of any new or additional reasons the person should be permitted to remain or should not be removed.”
-This is sometimes called a “Section 120 one-stop notice” after the law that governs it.
+This is sometimes called a “Section 120 one-stop notice”, named after the law that governs it.
 If you have not done this, the Home Office may certify your claim, meaning you lose the right to appeal in the UK.